jbcoe/value_types/DRAFT.md

 * Replace use of "erroneous" with "a programming error".

-* Strong exception guarantee for copy assignement.
+* Strong exception guarantee for copy assignment.

 * Specify constructors as uses-allocator constructing `T`.

 * Wording review and additions to <memory> synopsis [memory.syn]

-### Changes from R1
+### Changes in R2

 * Add discussion on returning `auto` for `std::indirect` comparison operators.